 The House on Thursday agreed with a committee recommendation that more work is required to create a program that taxpayers can support.

-CONCORD, N.H. — A commission studying the future of New Hampshire’s expanded Medicaid program is recommending that it continue for five years, but move toward a managed care model in 2019.
+A commission studying the future of New Hampshire’s expanded Medicaid program recommended last year it continue for five years, but move toward a fully managed care model in 2019.

-The current expanded Medicaid program uses federal money to put about 43,000 low-income people on private insurance.
-The commission says switching to managed care would provide more straight-forward opportunities to address premium increases in the individual market and would provide consistent benefits for all Medicaid participants.
+The commission said switching to managed care would provide more straight-forward opportunities to address premium increases in the individual market and consistent benefits for all Medicaid participants.